Pete Carroll

 Career Summary

-Pete Carroll is a football coach in the National Football League (NFL) and has been the head coach/executive vice president of football operations for the Seattle Seahawks since 2013.
-Prior to this role, he started with the Seahawks as the team's head coach/executive vice president/executive vice president of football operations in 2010.
+Pete Carroll was a football coach in the National Football League (NFL) from 1984 to 2023, finishing his career as the head coach/executive vice president of football operations of the Seattle Seahawks.
+Over his thirty years of coaching his teams compiled a cumulative win/loss record of 266-215-1.
 During his career he was a head coach for eighteen seasons, first with the New York Jets.
 He led the Jets for one season, compiling a record of 6-10-0.
 His next head coaching stint was with the New England Patriots from 1997 to 1999, as he led the team to a 27-21-0 record.
 He was fired from the Patriots on Monday, January 3, 2000.
 His third head coach placement began in 2010 with the Seattle Seahawks.
 He coached them for fourteen seasons and the team had a 137-89-1 record during his tenure.
 In 2013, the Seahawks won the Super Bowl against the Denver Broncos 43-8.
 He was fired from the Seahawks on Wednesday, January 10, 2024.
 During his entire head coaching career, his three teams combined for a record of 170-120-1 across eighteen seasons including going 11-11-0 in the playoffs.

 Pete Carroll Coaching Tree

 Before he was a head coach, Carroll served as an assistant coach for Kay Stephenson, Bud Grant, Jerry Burns, Bruce Coslet, and George Seifert.
 During this time, he coached for four years for Jerry Burns and Bruce Coslet.
-During his time as head coach, three assistant coaches, (Dan Quinn, Gus Bradley, and Robert Saleh) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 75-123-0 in the regular season and 3-2 in the playoffs during their thirteen seasons as head coach after serving on his coaching staffs.
+During his time as head coach, four assistant coaches, (Dan Quinn, Dave Canales, Gus Bradley, and Robert Saleh) on his coaching staff were hired as head coaches across the league.
+His coaching tree has combined for a record of 85-138-0 in the regular season and 3-2 in the playoffs during their sixteen seasons as head coach after serving on his coaching staffs.

 Personal Information